rebcabin/masr/specs.md

 Every MASR `asr-term` has a full-form.
-Most have sugared forms that are (1) easier for humans to read and write (2) compatible with ASDL output from `--show-asr` in lpython and lfortran.
+Most have sugared forms that are

+1. easier for humans to read and write

+2. compatible with ASDL output from `--show-asr` in lpython and lfortran.

 # SUGAR

-Sugar comes in three flavors: light, heavy, and legacy Light sugar employs keyword arguments with defaults.
-Heavy sugar employs positional arguments with defaults for some tail arguments.
+Sugar comes in three flavors: light, heavy, and legacy.

+1. Light sugar employs keyword arguments with defaults.
 Light sugar is unambiguous but more verbose than heavy sugar.

-Heavy sugar is the shortest and more compatible with ASDL, but more risky to write and much harder to read, especially for long argument lists as with, say, `Variable` and
+2. Heavy sugar employs positional arguments with defaults for some tail arguments.
+Heavy sugar is short and mostly compatible with ASDL output from `--show-asr`.
+Heavy sugar is more risky to write and much harder to read than light sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.

-`FunctionType.` Legacy sugar is just like heavy sugar, just requiring fewer tick marks on symbols.
-Legacy sugar is the most compatible with
-ASDL output from `--show-asr`.
+3. Legacy sugar is just like heavy sugar, just requiring fewer tick marks on symbols.
+Legacy sugar is the most compatible with ASDL output from `--show-asr`.

 # WHAT ARE TERMS?

-MASR _terms_ are models of terms or productions in the ASDL grammar, items to the left of equals signs like symbol or stmt in the list above.
+MASR _terms_ are models of terms or productions in the ASDL grammar, items to the left of equals signs like symbol or stmt in the list above and in the snapshot cited above.

 EXAMPLE -- all these full-forms mean the same:

-always acceptable, if verbose:
+* always acceptable, if verbose:

 ```clojure
 {:masr.specs/term        :masr.specs/intent,
  :masr.specs/intent-enum 'Unspecified}
 ```

-shorter form, always acceptable:
+* shorter form, always acceptable:

 ```clojure
 #:masr.specs{:term        :intent,
              :intent-enum 'Unspecified}
 ```

-when in this file or in namespace masr.specs, via the line (in-ns 'masr.specs):
+* when in this file or in namespace masr.specs, via the line (in-ns 'masr.specs):

 ```clojure
 {::term        ::intent,
  ::intent-enum 'Unspecified}
 ```

-if masr.specs is aliased to asr, as in (:use [masr.specs :as asr]) in core_tests.clj
+* if `masr.specs` is aliased to `asr`, as in `(:use [masr.specs :as asr])` in `core_tests.clj`

 ```clojure
 {::asr/term        ::asr/intent,
  ::asr/intent-enum 'Unspecified}
 ```

-# QUALIFIED KEYWORDS AND ::TERM
+# QUALIFIED KEYWORDS AND `::TERM`

-::term is both a qualified keyword _and_ a tag-fetching function, which picks the value of the key ::term from any hash-map.
-For example,
-(::term {... the instance above ...}) produces
+`::term` is both a qualified keyword _and_ a tag-fetching function, which picks the value of the key :`:term` from any hash-map.
+For example, `(::term {... the instance above ...})` produces `::intent`.
-::intent.

-As a qualified keyword, ::term can name a Clojure spec.
-The following spec will check whether ::intent is a ::term:
+As a qualified keyword, `::term` can name a Clojure spec.
+The following spec will check whether `::intent` is a `::term`:

 ```clojure
 (s/def ::term qualified-keyword?)